quasarframework/quasar-framework.org/source/guide/cli-commands.md

 ```
 This command generates a folder inside your App called `/wrapper`.
 It contains the assets of a Cordova project mapped to your Quasar App's source code.

+It also installs the Crosswalk plugin `cordova-plugin-crosswalk-webview` which wraps your App with latest Chromium browser.
+This ensures that your App will have the same runtime on all platforms.
+Read more [here](https://crosswalk-project.org/documentation/about.html) about Crosswalk.

 ### Execute Cordova Command
 You surely want to add a platform or perform useful Cordova commands:
 ``` bash